Grupo Supervielle (SUPV) Q3 2025 earnings summary

 Q3 2025 earnings summary

-Loan growth remained solid at 8% in real terms, led by corporates, while retail declined due to tightened origination standards.
+Loan growth outperformed the industry at 8% QoQ, led by corporates, while retail growth was moderate or declined due to tightened origination standards.

-Deposit growth was strong, up 15% quarter-on-quarter and over 40% year-on-year, with US dollar deposits reaching record highs.
+Deposit growth was strong, up 15% QoQ and over 40% YoY, with record-high US dollar deposits.

 Asset quality weakened, with NPL ratio rising to 3.9%, mainly in retail, and early commercial loan stress emerging.